CMUAbstract/tartan-artibeus-sw/ta-expt/software/sram-error-detection/README.md

 can be stored within 128KB of flash space.
 - check_error_sram1: A baseline software SRAM error detection algorithm, it simply goes through every byte in SRAM1 and compare it with the values stored in flash.
 O(n) both time and space.
+- dma_read/write_page: Demonstration of how to use DMA to transfer data between SRAM and flash.
+DMA memory to memory transfer offers two advantages: fast and independent of CPU.
+The current demo doesn't use DMA, but in case the project needs faster data transfer between SRAM and flash, these functions will be useful.

 # Use
 Replace induce_error_sram1 in main with your detection function and compare the number of errors